 10 Years of Beast’s Fiction and Fact Album: Members Review

 Let’s first talk about the almost perfect Jang Hyunseung (who almost took a spot on K-pop’s biggest boyband during their time, BIGBANG).
-While he wasn’t able to make the cut, he proved to everyone that he’s one of the ablest K-pop idols, after joining Cube Entertainment and Beast.
-Plus, every fan knows that he wasn’t chosen for BIGBANG not because of talent, but because of confidence.
-He was far more talented than Seungri and Top, but it was “badassery” that he lacked that BIGBANG.
+While he wasn’t able to make the cut, he proved to everyone that he’s one of the ablest K-pop idols after joining Cube Entertainment and Beast.
+Plus, every fan knows that he wasn’t chosen for BIGBANG not because of talent but because of confidence.
+He was far more talented than Seungri and Top, and it was “badassery” that he lacked for BIGBANG’s image.
 I recall that when Beast became one of the top boy bands in 2011, BIGBANG members G-Dragon and Taeyang were very happy for Hyunseung.
-They knew that he deserved all the love that B2st has received at that time.
+They knew that he deserved all the love that he and the rest of B2st have received at that time.

 Cube Entertainment would eventually create the unit TROUBLEMAKER, with Hyunseung partnering with Hyuna.
-Hyunseung didn’t follow with the other members leaving Cube Entertainment, being independent, and forming the group HIGHLIGHT.
+Hyunseung didn’t follow with the other members leaving Cube Entertainment, and independently forming HIGHLIGHT.
+He stayed with Cube.

 Lee Gikwang Is known to be the group’s visual and most promoted member during their first promotions.
-Like Hyunseok, Gikwang has everything there is to offer (superb vocals, dancing skills, and even acting).
-During Beast’s earlier days, it’s almost as if Gikwang was hogging all the attention, but when Fiction and Fact came, the other members have begun to share the limelight with him, because of their album’s explosion.
+Like Hyunseok, Gikwang has everything there is to offer (superb vocals, dancing, and even acting skills).
+During Beast’s earlier days, it’s almost as if Gikwang was hogging all the attention, but when Fiction and Fact was released, the other members have begun to share the limelight with him.

-Yong Junhyung, the group’s resident rapper, is Beast’s answer to BIGBANG’s GDragon and BTS’ Suga.
-He also writes and produces his own tracks and some of Beast’s and Highlight’s new songs, including Fiction and Fact.
+Yong Junhyung, the group’s resident rapper, is Beast’s answer to BIGBANG’s G-Dragon and BTS’ Suga.
+He writes and produces his own tracks and some of Beast’s songs, including Fiction and Fact.
 While Yun Junhyung himself was influenced by dark and underground Korean hip-hop beats, his rap style is not devoid of emotions and makes every song in Fiction and Fact beautiful and moving.

 Unfortunately, in 2019, Junhyung left HIGHLIGHT because of his involvement in the K-Pop sex crimes scandal.

-While not being one of the best when it comes to vocal and dance performance, Yoon DooJoon, the group’s charismatic leader, is an excellent asset to the group because of his leadership, hosting, and acting skills.
-Dojoon’s husky voice adds a variation to the group’s already solid vocal line.
+While not being one of the best when it comes to vocal and dance performance, Yoon Dojoon, the group’s charismatic leader, is an excellent asset to the group because of his leadership, hosting, and acting skills.
+Dojoon’s husky voice adds a variation to the group’s already solid vocal line as well.

 ‘Fiction and Fact’ Album Review